dgarcia-eu/SocialDataScience/README.md

 5.3.
 Structural holes and communities
 5.4.
 Assortativity
 5.5.
 Permutation tests
 5.6.
-Network visualization
+Network visualization (Gephi)
 5.7.
 Community detection
 5.8.
 Exercise: Assortativity among Swiss politicians on Twitter

 ## Where to access materials

 - Handouts, codes, and data can be found on the [Github repository of the course](https://github.com/dgarcia-eu/SocialDataScience).
-- Students at ETH Zurich can access the [course moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=14192) to get additional information and to participate in the forums and quizzes.
+- Students at ETH Zurich can access the [course moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=14192) to get videos and additional information and to participate in the forums and quizzes.